What to Eat and Drink for Better Recovery and Less Fatigue

 1. Balance Your Meals With Carbs and Protein

-Carbs replace your energy stores, and protein restores your broken muscular tissues.
-Consuming carbohydrates and protein together speeds up your body’s energy replacement and reduces post-exercise fatigue.
+Carbs replenish your energy stores, and protein rebuilds your damaged muscle tissues.
+Eating carbohydrates and protein together accelerates your body’s recovery and minimizes post-exercise fatigue.

 2. Drink Plenty of Water Throughout the Day